Prashant-koi/Timeonar/README.md

 - **Students & Educators**: Create visual learning aids for understanding the historical progression of scientific topics
 - **Literature Reviews**: Generate comprehensive literature reviews in a fraction of the time normally required
 - **Corporate R&D**: Stay on top of industry trends and technological developments
-- **Personal Learning**: Explore topics of interest and develop deeper understanding through chronological context
+- **Personal Learning**: Explore topics of interest and develop a deeper understanding through chronological context

 ## 🚀 Getting Started